The Best Moist Carrot Cake

 Preparation

-• Add the wet ingredients to the bowl with the dry ingredients and whisk carefully to combine.
+- Drain the raisins from the water and add them with the other wet ingredients to the bowl with the dry ingredients and whisk carefully to combine.
 Be careful not to overmix the batter.

 Notes & Tips